Dental Bridge Dallas, TX

 Benefits of Implant Bridges

-- Permanent Results: After they heal, your implant posts will stay permanently in your mouth.
-With proper care and maintenance, implant dentures can last for many years, compared to traditional dentures, which may need replacement every 5-10 years.
+• Permanent Results: After they heal, your implant posts will stay permanently in your mouth.
+Implant dentures can last for decades with the right care.
+Traditional dentures may need replacement every 5-10 years.

-- Improved Fit: Implant dentures are securely anchored to dental implants surgically placed in the jawbone.
-This eliminates issues like slipping or clicking associated with traditional dentures, providing a more natural feel and improved stability.
+• Improved Fit: Implant dentures securely anchor to dental implants surgically placed in the jawbone.
+This eliminates issues like slipping or clicking associated with traditional dentures.
+The implant bridge will feel more natural and stable.

 Getting Dental Bridges